Our community explains how they made decisions about the life-changing procedure.

 This controversial issue has fueled political battles for decades.
 Recent polling shows 54 percent of Americans believe Roe v.
 Wade should remain intact, but powerful conservative forces are nonetheless marching forward to outlaw reproductive care, even as the jaw-dropping price of giving birth continues to soar.

-After we heard a mix of eye-opening opinions in a preview of Katie’s upcoming podcast series on this topic, we decided to ask our community about their own experiences after the draft was leaked.
+After we heard a mix of eye-opening opinions in Katie’s podcast series on this topic, we decided to ask our community about their own experiences after the draft was leaked.
 We received so many moving and thoughtful messages, and below are just a few stories from Wake-Up Call subscribers who wanted to share how their choices about their pregnancies have influenced their lives and those of their loved ones.

 I believe people who oppose abortion have a stereotype picture of the women who get them.
 They don’t want to believe that woman could be their neighbor, family member, grocery clerk, doctor, or, as in my case, their child’s teacher.